How to Write a Thesis or Dissertation Introduction

 Focus and scope

 After a brief introduction to your general area of interest, narrow your focus and define the scope of your research.
-For example:

-- What demographics or communities are you researching?
+- Demographics or communities

-- What specific themes or aspects of the topic does your dissertation address?
+- Themes or aspects of the topic

 Relevance and importance

-Depending on your field, the importance of your research might focus on its practical application (e.g. in policy or management) or on advancing scholarly understanding of the topic (e.g. by developing theories or adding new empirical data).
-In many cases it will do both.
+Depending on your field, the importance of your research might focus on its practical application (e.g., in policy or management) or on advancing scholarly understanding of the topic (e.g., by developing theories or adding new empirical data).
+In many cases, it will do both.

 - Helps solve a practical or theoretical problem